danielshervheim/danielshervheim.github.io/_coursework/CSCI 5611/4 Multi-agent Path Planning.md

 # Multi-agent Path Planning

-In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
+A project for Dr. Stephen Guy's class **Animation and Planning in Games**.
 My classmate [Ben Lemma](mailto:lemma017@umn.edu) and I collaborated on this project.

 Our directive was to implement a real-time system capable of planning paths for multiple agents in a dynamic environment.